 USCIS forwards the case to the NVC

 After approving the petition, USCIS will forward your case to the National Visa Center (NVC).
 The NVC will coordinate your case before it reaches the U.S. embassy.
 They help you make sure you have all the forms and documents needed to support your DS-260 online application.
-For immediate relatives, it may take a month after approval to reach step 3.
+For immediate relatives, it may take 4 to 6 weeks after USCIS approval to reach step 3.
 However, preference categories that still are not current, may have cases that wait at the NVC for a long time.
 Every month, the State Department does communicate where they are in the queue.
-For more information on what is “current,” learn how to read the visa bulletin.
+For more information on what is "current," learn how to read the visa bulletin.

 NVC contacts you to prepare the DS-260 online

 Next, the National Visa Center will invite you to fill out the DS-260 online form.
 You’ll need to wait until you get their specific instructions.
 In order to start, you must have your NVC case number, NVC invoice ID number, and beneficiary ID number.

 How to Fill Out the DS-260 (Immigrant Visa Application)

 Before you can actually fill out the DS-260 application, you'll need to pay the fee and assign an agent.

 The online DS-261 is a simple electronic form that allows you to designate a person to receive communications.
 It tells the State Department how to communicate with you during the application process.